Our Music

 The Polka

 The Polka became standardized in the first half of the 1800s--its name meaning “Polish” and originating, not coincidentally, in Eastern Europe.
 It is a quick dance in 2/4 time, and for many, it has become synonymous with German music--particularly Oktoberfest music.
+In the Swiss tradition, however, the name "Polka" designates a slower rhythm more similar to the Austro-Bavarian Boarischer.

 The Waltz